alicebob/miniredis/README.md

 # miniredis

-Pure Go Redis server implementation, used in Go unittests.
+Pure Go Redis test server, used in Go unittests.

 ##